alexa353/Matrix3/readme.md

 If your Wi-Fi router has both of these options you might have to disable them both.

-If your still having problems here, check other settings within the Wi-Fi router and the bitaxe device, this includes the URL for the Stratum Host and Stratum Port.
+If your still having problems here, check other settings within the Wi-Fi router and the bitaxe device, this includes the URL for the Stratum Host and Stratum Port.Test.

 ## Attributions